mimoduo/mimogear/docs/pug/mixins.md

 </div>
 ```

 Sometimes you may need to modify a symbol beyond its default styling.
-By passing in an extra string parameter, separated by a comma, the symbol mixin will generate an alternate class.
+By passing in an extra string parameter, separated by a comma, the symbol mixin will generate an additional class.

 **Pug**